aurmil/magento-customize-price-filter/README.md

 ![](http://1.bp.blogspot.com/-IySUPzoaAls/UHkijgjwwPI/AAAAAAAALMo/f0oaG3zQzKo/s1600/substract-001.png)

-This option is available regardless of the value you choose for "Price Navigation Step Calculation".
+This option is available regardless of the value set for __Price Navigation Step Calculation__.

-* Select "Yes" to stay with the Magento basic behavior
+* Select "Yes" (default value) to stay with the Magento basic behavior
 * Select "No" to disable subtraction of 0.01

 ## Changelog